Label-Wise Graph Convolutional Network for Heterophilic Graphs: Methodology

 \subsection{An Optimization Algorithm of {\method}}

 Computing the gradients for $\phi_1$ and $\phi_2$ is expensive in both computational cost and memory.
-To alleviate this issue, we use an alternating optimization schema to iteratively update the model parameters and the model selection weights. \textbf{Updating Lower Level $\theta_C$ and $\theta_G$.} Instead of calculating $\theta_C^*$ and $\theta_G^*$ per outer iteration, we fix $\phi_1$ and $\phi_2$ and update the mode parameters $\theta_G$ and $\theta_C$ for $T$ steps by:
+To alleviate this issue, we use an alternating optimization schema to iteratively update the model parameters and the model selection weights.